roopeshrs/data-for-seo/README.md

 ## Features
 - Tailwindcss for styliing
 - react-hook-form for input validation
-- helper function to convert api credentials to base64
+- Helper function to convert api credentials to base64
-- axios for api call (using sandbox api url)
+- Axios for api call (using sandbox api url)
-- redux toolkit for state management
+- Redux toolkit for state management
-- animations
+- Animations
 - Responsive design

 ## Technologies used